-There is a charge for all printing or plotting (large format printing) at the Daniels Faculty accessed through students' FOBs.
+There is a charge for all printing or plotting (large format printing) at the Daniels Faculty.
 Colour and black & white laser printing can be done directly from a student's own computer, or through a lab computer.
 Plotting is done through the web with the IT service WebPlot, or done directly by using an OCE printing computer station in the printing area.
 For print account balances, recent transactions, or any error messages, students may check their Daniels Account.

-Information about how to print or plot can be found on the website: https://www.daniels.utoronto.ca/students/current-students/computing-audio-visual-support/printing-plotting
+Information about how to print or plot can be found on the website.
+Email: IT@daniels.utoronto.ca